-Recommended lead entities: AOA and AHS.
-Recommended key partners: AHS departments, GMCB, VITL, providers across the continuum, ACOs, ADS, HHS (CMS, ONC), consumers, and advocates.
+Ongoing activities and investments.
+Recommended Lead Entity: AOA and AHS.
+Recommended Key Partners: AHS Departments, GMCB, Providers across the continuum, ACOs, DII, HHS (CMS, ONC), Consumers, and Advocates.

 General Health Data

 Data Inventory

 Vermont engaged a contractor to complete a statewide health data inventory to support future health data infrastructure planning.
 This project built a comprehensive list of health data sources in Vermont, gathered key information about each, and catalogued them in a web-accessible format.
 The resulting data inventory is a web-based tool that allows users (both within the State and external stakeholders) to find and review comprehensive information relating to the inventoried datasets.
 There will, however, need to be occasional updates to the inventory and possibly the infrastructure.
 The State and its partners will engage in periodic data inventories.
 Resources will be identified and secured for planning activities related to HDI as part of the HIT Strategic Plan funding.